 We've added a comprehensive breakdown of our favorite laptop cooling pads.
-If you're interested in our reviews and ratings of each one, check out our overview below or click here for the full article where we review the best cooling pads for all types of MacBooks
+If you're interested in our reviews and ratings of each one, check out our overview below or click here for the full article.

-If your are confident that your MacBook is overheating you can download an application that allows you to see your Mac's internal temperatures – all modern Macs have several internal temperature gauges, however the ability to see those temperature readings is not build into the OS.
+If you are confident that your MacBook is overheating you can download an application that allows you to see your Mac's internal temperatures.
+All modern Macs have several internal temperature gauges, however, the ability to see those temperature readings is not built into the OS.
 To do this download SMC Fan Control or iStat Menus below.

 SMC Fan Control is an application that allows you to monitor the temperature of your Mac and adjust the fan speeds accordingly.
-Once you have downloaded SMC Fan Control on the right, read on for instructions regarding how to use the application.
+Once you have downloaded SMC Fan Control, read on for instructions regarding how to use the application.

-Unfortunately since SMC Fan Control is a relatively old application it doesn’t work properly on many modern Macs, such as the MacBook Airs made in 2013 or later.
-The application may install successfully, however if your Mac is not compatible the temperature will read as 0 degrees.
-So what can you do?
-Fortunately there is another application called iStat Menus that will allow you to do the same things as SMC Fan Control and much more — the downside is that iStat Menus costs approximately $15.00 as opposed to SMC Fan Control which is free.
+Fortunately, there is another application called iStat Menus that will allow you to do the same things as SMC Fan Control and much more.
+The downside is that iStat Menus costs approximately $15 as opposed to SMC Fan Control which is free.
 If you would like to give iStat a try, click here to download the application from the developer's website.
-There is a free trial available before buying, so that you can check it out first to see if it's worth buying.
-Once you have installed the application read on below for instructions, if you need them.
+There is a free trial available before buying, so you can check it out first to see if it's worth buying.
+Once you have installed the application read on below for instructions if you need them.

 To adjust the fan speed of your Mac simply open the iStat Menus application, select the "Sensors" option on the left-hand menu, then click the "Edit Fan Rules" button.
 In the window that comes up you will be able to set the fan speed in much the same way as SMC Fan Control (see below).

-The only vents on your MacBook (with the exception of the Retina MacBook Pro) are located in the hinge.
-Air both enters and exits your MacBook through the vents on the hinge, so it is very important not to cover them up.
-Using your MacBook on the floor, on a cushion, pillow, in bed or even on your lap can obstruct the vents, causing overheating – Not to mention clog your MacBook with lint & dust.
+The only vents on your MacBook (with the exception of the Retina MacBook Pro) are located in the hinge. ir both enters and exits your MacBook through the vents on the hinge, so it is very important not to cover them up.
+Using your MacBook on the floor, on a cushion, pillow, in bed or even on your lap can obstruct the vents, causing overheating.
+Not to mention it can clog your MacBook with lint and dust.

 To maximize airflow you should use your MacBook on hard surfaces, such as books, tables or laptop cooling pads (for more information about the latter see the laptop cooling pad section of this page below).

-Watching YouTube videos – It’s something that almost everyone does on their computers these days, and is unfortunately the cause of the bulk of overheating problems MacBooks face.
-While processing videos is a fairly intensive task for any computer, playing low a quality (480P) YouTube video on a Mac is actually more processor intensive than playing a higher quality (720P) MP4 video using QuickTime.
-Whats more, Windows based computers don't experience anywhere near the stress from playing YouTube videos as Macs do.
+Watching YouTube videos is something that almost everyone does on their computers these days, and is, unfortunately, the cause of the bulk of overheating problems MacBooks face.
+While processing videos is a fairly intensive task for any computer, playing low a quality (480P) YouTube video on a Mac is actually more processor-intensive than playing a higher quality (720P) MP4 video using QuickTime.
+What's more, Windows-based computers don't experience anywhere near the stress from playing YouTube videos as Macs do.

-Turns out Flash is the culprit.
-Adobe Flash has never run well on Macintosh computers, with improvement over the years minimal at best – And you’ll be surprised by the amount of Flash content there is on the internet: Many online videos, almost all online games and many interactive features found on websites are displayed in Flash.
+Turns out that Adobe Flash is the culprit.
+Adobe Flash has never run well on Macintosh computers, with improvement over the years minimal at best.
+What's more, you'd be surprised by the amount of Flash content there is on the internet - many online videos, almost all online games and many interactive features found on websites are displayed in Flash.

-It seems that the ideal solution would be to simply stop using flash – And it is.
-However most people want & need the content that is displayed using flash.
-Fortunately, some of the most popular flash content can be displayed in other formats that are friendlier towards Macs, with only a little effort on the user's part.
-YouTube's HTML5 Beta, for example (click here to opt in).
+It seems that the ideal solution would be to simply stop using flash, and it is.
+However, most people want/need the content that is displayed using Flash.
+Fortunately, some of the most popular Flash content can be displayed in other formats that are friendlier towards Macs, with only a little effort on the user's part.
+YouTube's HTML5 format, for example.

 Cooling Stands for MacBook Laptops